QuantEcon/lecture-source-jl/source/rst/more_julia/need_for_speed.rst

 Summary and Tips
 -----------------------

-Use functions to segregate operations into logically distinct blocks
+Use functions to segregate operations into logically distinct blocks.

-Data types will be determined at function boundaries
+Data types will be determined at function boundaries.

-If types are not supplied then they will be inferred
+If types are not supplied then they will be inferred.

-If types are stable and can be inferred effectively your functions will run fast
+If types are stable and can be inferred effectively your functions will run fast.

 Further Reading
 -----------------------

-A good next stop for further reading is the `relevant part <https://docs.julialang.org/en/v1/manual/performance-tips/>`_ of the Julia documentation
+A good next stop for further reading is the `relevant part <https://docs.julialang.org/en/v1/manual/performance-tips/>`_ of the Julia documentation.

 .. http://www.informit.com/articles/article.aspx?p=1215438&seqNum=2